jithu-keyvalue/ai-interview-coach/Readme.md

-# 03-query-param-greet

-## 🎯 Problem
+🎯 Problem
 Make the coach greet us by name, if we send it in the request.

-## ✅ Your Task
+✅ Your Task
-- Modify /api/time to accept a query param name
+- Modify /api/time that accepts a query param name to respond like:
-- respond like:
 { "message": "Hi <name>!
 It's <time>" }

-## 🧪 Test
+🧪 Test
 - Check http://localhost:8000/api/time
 - Check http://localhost:8000/api/time?name=alan